 Other Allied Health Sciences

-"The University of Memphis' Health Promotion program offers information around several different health and fitness organizations, courses on leadership, counseling, fitness instruction, and health habits and ways to apply each of these topics into real life scenarios.
-I feel as if this program is helping me gain the confidence I need to begin a successful career in the field of health and fitness."
+"The University of Memphis Health Promotion program offers information around several different health and fitness organizations, courses on leadership, counseling, fitness instruction, and health habits and ways to apply each of these topics into real life scenarios.
+I feel as if this program is helping me gain the confidence I need to begin a successful career in the field of health and fitness." -Evan Gerrard

-"The Health Promotion Program has presented a way to narrow the many career and research opportunities that interested me.
+"The Health Promotion program has presented a way to narrow the many career and research opportunities that interested me.
 My research interests now involve holistic health, motivation and psychological health.
-Additionally, my background in psychology and counseling was easily integrated within this program and many of its courses."
+Additionally, my background in psychology and counseling was easily integrated within this program and many of its courses." -Michael Gratton

-"I graduated from the University of Memphis with my masters in Health Promotion and I am now a student in Occupational Therapy.
-There is currently a push in Occupational Therapy to combine their interventions with health promotion techniques.
-Not only do I get to learn something new in my current field, I am able to apply what I gained from the Health Promotion program."
+"I graduated from the University of Memphis with my master's in Health Promotion and I am now a student in occupational therapy.
+There is currently a push in occupational therapy to combine their interventions with health promotion techniques.
+Not only do I get to learn something new in my current field, I am able to apply what I gained from the Health Promotion program." -Maddie Meadows